davidgiven/fluxengine/doc/building.md

   - Basic soldering ability.

   - (Optional) Some kind of box to put it in.
-I found an old twin 5.25" Hewlett Packard drive enclosure and ripped all the SCSI guts out; this both provides a good, solid box to house both my 3.5" and 5.25" drives in, but provides an ideal power supply too.
+I found an old twin 5.25" Hewlett Packard drive enclosure and ripped all the SCSI guts out; this not only provides a good, solid box to house both my 3.5" and 5.25" drives in, but also contains an ideal power supply too.
 Bonus!

 ## Assembly instructions